 This "trick" can tell you whether or not your food is safe to eat or if it's not safe to eat and should be disposed of.

-I know a lot of people with camps or second homes that do this and you should consider doing this too if you are expecting the hurricane to impact your area.
+I know many people with camps or second homes who do this, and you should consider doing it, too, as we prepare for this historic snowstorm.

 Stay safe and continue to check back here for more updates in the days ahead.